Cookie preferences

 A trader can trade GoOs and CoOs across Europe.
 The GoOs and CoOs can be charged by traders to an end user or to the NEa for making HBEs.

-A producer or individual can receive subsidies from the RFO if he has a subsidy decision.
-RFO uses information on the GvOs of a producer or individual for the subsidy.
+A producer or individual can receive subsidies from the RVO if he has a subsidy decision.
+RVO uses information on the GoOs of a producer or individual for the subsidy.

 Frequently asked questions